Dirty Work (Cox novel)

 Dirty Work is a 1987 novel by New Zealand author Nigel Cox.

-Cox's second novel (after his debut, Waiting for Einstein), Dirty Work is set in Wellington City, New Zealand, in the mid-1980s.
-The book revolves around the lives of staff and guests in the Happy World, a low-rent hotel, and the conflict between the hotel owner, Hendrick van Eesen ('Hendy'), and his newly hired shift manager, Gina Tully.
+Set in Wellington City, New Zealand, the book revolves around the lives of staff and guests in a low-rent hotel, and the conflict between hotel owner Hendrick van Eesen ('Hendy') and his newly hired shift manager, Gina Tully.

 The novel won the Bucklands Memorial Literary Prize shortly after its release, and was also optioned for film.